Browse the Guide:

 Franklin County.
 Transcripts available.
 Finding

 WALLACE, DONALD S. COLLECTION, 1943-1970.
 1.1 cu. ft.
 Engineer with, later Commissioner of, the Virginia Division of Water Resources.
 Member of the Water Resources Committee (1951-1952).
 Collection contains a selection of Wallace's professional correspondence, U.S. Geological Survey Reports, Virginia state agency and local reports, and photographs from sites around the state.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2009-101.

 WALLACE, SAMUEL.
 DEED, 1832.
 0.1 cu. ft.
 Resident of Scott County, Virginia.
 Contract between Wallace and John Allan of Tazewell County, Virginia, for sale of land.
-Finding aid available in EAD on the Virginia Heritage database.
+Finding aid available online.
 Ms2008-050.

 WALLS, CHARLES (1934-2008).
 COLLECTION, 1882-2003.
 1.5 cu. ft.
 Blacksburg, Virginia resident; Civil War enthusiast.
 Photocopies of magazine articles and other sources relating to the Civil War, with particular emphases on African-American history; the Ku Klux Klan; and Long Island, New York.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-001.

 WALTERS, HENRY J. (b.1812).
 LETTER, 1863.
 0.1 cu. ft.
 Newspaper editor and publisher in Lewiston, Pennsylvania.
 Collection contains a single letter written by Henry J. Walters to an unnamed person discussing recommendation letters that Walters had written for the unnamed individual.
 The letter also includes favorable references to a Mr. McCay.
 Transcription available.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2010-003.

 WALTHALL, JAMES GLEN (1872-1949).
 DAYBOOK, 1906.
 0.1 cu. ft.
 Operator of general mercantile business in Lafayette (Montgomery County), Virginia.
 Day.
 Ledger recording daily transactions, including customer name, goods purchased, and prices paid.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms1940-030.

 WALTHER, C. F. W. (1811-1887).
 WRITINGS, .
 0.1 cu. ft.
 President of Lutheran Church, Missouri Synod.
 Internet printout of "Slavery, Humanism, & The Bible: Selections from Lehre und Wehre," containing Walther's writings on slavery and the Civil War, extracted from various issues of a synodical publication published in 1863.